StackStorm/st2docs/docs/source/install/deb.rst

 .. warning :: Currently BETA!
 Please try, use and report bugs on `github.com/StackStorm/st2-packages <https://github.com/StackStorm/st2-packages/issues/new>`_.
    Soon, package-based installation will be the preferred path to installing StackStorm.
-Support for CentOS/RHEL is coming.

 .. contents::